ShobiStassen/VIA/docs/Parameters and Attributes.rst

      - (optional, default = False) If the visualized cluster graph edges seem too busy, they can be further condensed by a second iteration of edge bundling by setting this to True.

    * - gene_matrix
-     - (optional, default = None) Only required when using RNA velocity to guide direction.
+     - (optional matrix, not a numpy array, default = None) Only required when using RNA velocity to guide direction.
 Gene matrix not numpy array: *adata.X.todense()*

    * - velocity_matrix
-     - (optional, default = None).
+     - (optional matrix, default = None).
 Only required when using RNA velocity to guide direction.
 Matrix from scVelo with RNA velocities from: *adata.layers['velocity']*

    * - velo_weight
      - (optional, default = 0.5) #float between 0,1. the weight assigned to directionality and connectivity derived from scRNA-velocity